 - Concerts: In the past, a number of towns have hosted local or state-known bands.
 For example, in Kingsport, Tennessee, revelers have been treated to Blue Edition, a bluegrass band composed of East Tennessee State University students and alumni.

-- Festivals: The Iris Festival is held often held in Greeneville, Tennessee, in conjunction with the Yard Sale.
-The event includes arts, crafts, a kids' corner, storytelling, woodcarving exhibits, and food for sale.
-In Eutaw, Alabama, you might find the "On the Courthouse Aquare" Trade Days event, with arts and crafts, baked goods, and food.
+- Festivals: In conjunction with the Yard Sale, the 2019 Iris Festival will be held in Greeneville, Tennessee, on Saturday, May 18, from 10:00 a.m. to 7:00 p.m. and on Sunday, May 19, from 12:00 Noon to 5:00 p.m.
+The event includes arts, crafts, a kids' corner, storytelling, woodcarving exhibits and food for sale.
+In Eutaw, Alabama, you might find the "On the Courthouse Square Trade Days" event, with arts and crafts, baked goods and food.